cf-platform-eng/tile-generator/docs/getting-started.md

 There are a lot of things you will have to learn and do to complete an integration with Cloud Foundry.
-This page attempts to lay out a typical progression of an integration with PCF:
+This page attempts to lay out a typical progression of an integration with PCF.

-## Step 1.
-Design the integration
+## Step 0.
+Understand the concepts

 There are [many ways](integration-types.md) to integrate products with Cloud Foundry.
 The right one for each product depends on what the product does, and how